Guess what? It turns out the more different types of happiness you feel the healthier you will be. Period.

 Once you know which emotions you are missing out on, find ways to create them.

-Here are some ideas for each of the 16 types of happiness.
+How To Feel each of the 16 types of happiness

 Relaxation: Spend a day at the beach (or if there isn’t one nearby, spend a day at the park).